Intelligent-Systems-MSc/Supervised-Multi-Label-Action-Localisation-of-video-frame-using-Faster-r-3D-CNN-and-Triplet-Loss/README.md

 Part 1 --> Preparing the database
 Part 2 --> Application of the ML model

+*The code prepares you some file directory and some folder but there is also other folder that have to be created manually.
+Because of the large size of the project (4.12 GB (4,427,279,723 bytes)), we could just insert some of very sample of the project on the git.
+However, if you follow attentively the ReadMe, you are able to re-implement our model and our results.

 ### Part 1: Preparing the database

 Download the database (Database.rar) from git which contains two serie of frames so they will all be labelized for two label "Frotter" and "Marcher".